Ringingmathieu/Ringingmathieu/README.md

 ### Hi there 👋

+- 🌱 I’m currently learning about SQL and Python for Data analysis
+- 🔭 I’m currently working on personal projects I will add as repos here!

+Thanks for visiting!

 <!--
 **Ringingmathieu/Ringingmathieu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.